gabrielupcott/restructured/README.md

 ## Deployment

-The site deploys to GitHub Pages at `https://gabrielupcott.github.io/restructured/`.
-A push to `main` runs `.github/workflows/deploy.yml`, which installs, builds, and publishes `dist/`.
+A push to `main` runs `.github/workflows/deploy.yml`, which installs, builds, and publishes `dist/` to GitHub Pages.
 The Pages source must be set to GitHub Actions in the repo settings (one time).
-The base path `/restructured/` is set in `vite.config.ts` to match the project-page URL.
+The base path `/restructured/` in `vite.config.ts` matches the project-page URL.

 ## Project structure